 The Commissioners of the Authority consist of eight members appointed by the Governor, each to a four-year term, one of whom must satisfy the criteria specified by Section 2(b) of the United States Housing Act of 1937, one member appointed by the Virginia Board of Housing and Community Development ("BHCD") from their own membership to be their representative, with no fixed term, and two ex officio members.
 The eight members appointed by the Governor must be confirmed by the General Assembly.
 If the General Assembly rejects their appointment after the beginning of their term, they are Commissioners from the beginning of their term until the General Assembly rejects their appointment.
+At the end of his or her term, each Commissioner appointed by the Governor continues to serve until the Governor reappoints them (a maximum of two consecutive terms are allowed) or a new Commissioner is appointed by the Governor to replace them.
 The representative of BHCD remains a Commissioner until BHCD chooses a replacement.
-The two ex officio members are the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development, After the Governor appoints the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development, those appointments must be confirmed by the General Assembly, but they are Commissioners from their appointment.
+The two ex officio members are the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development.
+After the Governor appoints the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development.
+The commissioners plan to vote for a new Chair and Vice Chair at the Annual Meeting which is expected to be held on or before September 10.
 The Authority's Commissioners currently are:

-Name Position Term Expires June 30 Occupation Name r osition juile 30 Occupation Sarah B. Stedfast Commissioner and Chair 2027 Venture President, RW Towne Mortgage, Virginia Beach William C. Shelton Commissioner and Vice Chair 2025 Retired, Director, Virginia Department of Housing and Community Development, Albemarle County Dominique Hicks-Whitaker Commissioner 2026 Section 8 Housing Choice Voucher Representative, Henrico County Donald E. Scoggins Commissioner 2026 Affordable Housing Consultant and Urban Planner, Woodbridge Davon Gray Commissioner 2027 Vice President, Policy, Purpose Built Communities, Manassas Matthew Fields Commissioner 2028 Director of Economic Development, Tourism and Marketing for Buchanan County and Director Buchanan County Industrial Development Authority, Buchanan County Michael Olivieri Commissioner 2028 Senior Vice President, Associated Development Management Corp., Virginia Beach Dare Ruffin Commissioner 2028 Asset Management & Investment Lead, Ruffin Family Office (embedded within Gold Key PHR), Virginia Beach Abigail Johnson Commissioner no fixed term Member and representative, Virginia Board of Housing and Community Development, Williamsburg David L. Richardson Commissioner ex officio Treasurer, Commonwealth of Virginia, Richmond Bryan W. Horn Commissioner ex officio Director, Virginia Department of Housing and Community Development, Richmond
+Name Position Term Expires June 30 Occupation Sarah B. Stedfast Commissioner and Chair 2027 Venture President, RW Towne Mortgage, Virginia Beach William C. Shelton Commissioner and Vice Chair 2025 Retired, Director, Virginia Department of Housing and Community Development, Charlottesville Dominique Hicks-Whitaker Commissioner 2026 Section 8 Housing Choice Voucher Representative, Henrico County Donald E. Scoggins Commissioner 2026 Affordable Housing Consultant and Urban Planner, Woodbridge Davon Gray Commissioner 2027 Vice President, Policy, Purpose Built Communities, Manassas Matthew Fields Commissioner 2028 Director of Economic Development, Tourism and Marketing for Buchanan County and Director Buchanan County Industrial Development Authority, Buchanan County Michael Olivieri Commissioner 2028 Senior Vice President, Associated Development Management Corp., Virginia Beach Dare Ruffin Commissioner 2028 Asset Management & Investment Lead, Ruffin Family Office (embedded within Gold Key PHR), Virginia Beach Roger Jones Commissioner no fixed term Member and representative, Virginia Board of Housing and Community Development, Nokesville David L. Richardson Commissioner ex officio Treasurer, Commonwealth of Virginia, Richmond Margaret E. Beal Commissioner ex officio Interim Director, Virginia Department of Housing and Community Development, Richmond